 Bankruptcy: Filing for bankruptcy may be the best option for you in that it can help you save the property, discharge your debts, and give you a fresh start.
 If you qualify for a bankruptcy there are several things that can be done.
 First, you can surrender the property back to the bank and walk away.
 The bank cannot sue you for any deficiency and it cannot give you a 1099.
 You can take advantage of the bankruptcy process and stay in the property, payment free, for approximately 60 days after you file the petition and then surrender it.
 You can stop a foreclosure, keep the property, and pay the arrears over a period of 12 months or more.
 Or, you can use the bankruptcy as leverage to get the bank to modify the loan and keep the property.

+Remember, filing for bankruptcy can also result in discharging numerous debts and starting you down a road of financial freedom.
 In conclusion, all of these will affect your credit in some way.
 But, if you are even at the point that you are realistically considering one of these options, your credit has probably already taken a significant hit and now you need to stop the bleeding and create a new future.